jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 <br />

 <div align="center">
-  <strong>Simple universal raspberry pi pico gui that runs your python scripts from html files.</strong>
+  <strong>Simple universal raspberry pi pico gui that runs your python scripts on pyscript from your local html files.</strong>

   (payload tested on windows but can easily be changed for other os)